The disease has increased sharply in the past 3 weeks.

 Receiving the delegation, Ms. Mai Yen Hang - Principal of the school said that although it is summer vacation, the school still organizes activities and about 80% of children participate in summer school.
 Disease prevention work for children is therefore also strengthened more strictly.

-Present at the school, the Deputy Minister and the delegation provided additional instructions on disease prevention for children such as temperature control, teaching children how to maintain hygiene, and wash their hands thoroughly.
+Present at the school, the Deputy Minister and the working delegation provided additional instructions on disease prevention for children such as temperature control, teaching children how to maintain hygiene, and wash their hands thoroughly.

 In particular, schools must pay attention to children showing signs of fever and red rashes in the hand, foot and mouth area.

 According to Dr. Nguyen Thanh Hung, in previous years, hand, foot and mouth disease only increased in August and September, when children started the new school year.
 But this year, the disease has increased by this time, and may reach its peak in the near future.
-The disease is also progressing in a complicated manner.
+The disease also progresses in a complicated manner.

 Notably, most of the hospitalizations came from neighboring provinces, with many children hospitalized when their condition was already at level 3.

-He said that this is a seasonal disease and progresses quite quickly.
+He said this is a seasonal disease and progresses quite quickly.
 Many parents are subjective when they see that their children only have mild symptoms so they do not take them to medical facilities for examination.
 By the time they are hospitalized, the children have become seriously ill.

 Children's Hospital 1 alone has admitted more than 10 children with severe hand, foot and mouth disease requiring ventilators in the past few days, while two weeks ago there were no cases requiring intensive care.